poissonconsulting/fishobspgr/.github/SUPPORT.md

-# Getting help with bcfpgr
+# Getting help with fishobspgr

-Thanks for using bcfpgr!
+Thanks for using fishobspgr!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make sure its new